Mental Health Awareness & COVID‑19 Training

 Customization of Training

-Allows for customization, incorporating existing policies.
+Allows for customization, incorporating existing policies and branding.

-No IT infrastructure required, pay only for the users you subscribe.
+No IT infrastructure required; pay only for the users you subscribe.

 Note: This course content is not intended to be a substitute for professional medical or health advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified healthcare provider if you have questions or concerns regarding your physical or mental health.